 That being said, we must also consider the carb content and quality of the ingredients found in the mayo as well.
 While the emulsification process is crucial for creaminess, the ingredients are what determine how flavorful, healthy, and keto-friendly your mayo is.

-Is Mayo Good for Keto?
-Carbs in Mayo and Other Considerations
+Is Mayo Keto?
+Net Carbs in Mayonnaise and Other Health Considerations

 From the perspective of net carbs and fat content, full-fat mayo is keto-friendly.
 Since it is so high in fat and very low in carbs and protein, mayonnaise is one of the best keto condiments for adding more fat to your diet.